opendocsg/slw-judgments-backfill/2009_SGCA_24/report.md

 **Introduction**

-1       This was an appeal against the decision of the High Court in Originating Summons No 13 of 2008 on the novel and important legal issue of whether an arbitration agreement may validly provide for _one_ arbitral institution to administer an arbitration under the rules of _another_ arbitral institution (see _Insigma Technology Co Ltd v Alstom Technology Ltd_ [2009] 1 SLR 23 (“the Judgment”)).
+1       This was an appeal against the decision of the High Court in Originating Summons No 13 of 2008 on the novel and important legal issue of whether an arbitration agreement may validly provide for _one_ arbitral institution to administer an arbitration under the rules of _another_ arbitral institution (see _Insigma Technology Co Ltd v Alstom Technology Ltd_ <span class="citation">[2009] 1 SLR 23</span> (“the Judgment”)).

 2       In those proceedings, Insigma Technology Co Limited (“Insigma”) had applied to set aside the decision of the arbitral tribunal (“the Tribunal”) constituted by the Singapore International Arbitration Centre (“SIAC”) (see [20] below) in Arbitration No 087 of 2006 (“the Decision”), that it had jurisdiction to hear the arbitration between Alstom Technology Limited (“Alstom”) and Insigma, on the grounds that the Tribunal lacked such jurisdiction and that the arbitration agreement between the parties was inoperative for uncertainty.
 The High Court dismissed Insigma’s application, leading to this appeal.
 At the end of the hearing before us, we dismissed the appeal and awarded indemnity costs against Insigma.
 We now give our reasons for doing so.